MevSecurity/MevSecurity.github.io/content/posts/Wormhole DoS p2p/index.md

 ## 1. Introduction

-We discovered a vulnerability within the p2p implementation of Wormhole that could allow an external attacker to crash the Guardian network.
+We discovered a vulnerability within the p2p implementation of Wormhole that would have allowed an external attacker to crash the Guardian network.
 The attack was non-volumetric, easy to reproduce, but difficult to catch.
 The difficulty came from the fact it was a *second-order attack*, meaning the hacker attacks the victim, but the exploit would be triggered by the victim itself at a later stage.

 ### Wormhole and Guardians